 Principles of Management

 The primary goal of this Property Management course is to equip students with the managerial, technical, managerial development, and analytical abilities necessary for managing positions in real estate.
 This course introduces the essential management competencies needed for leading, regulating, organizing, and making decisions in an organization.

 Principles of Marketing

 This course will teach students about marketing principles as they apply to the American business system, focusing on consumer behavior, industrial and consumer products, distribution, market segmentation, market research, pricing, advertising, and international marketing of real estate properties.

 This course will sharpen your skills in creating a marketing plan to help you analyze, develop, and effectively advertise residential real estate.
 This course will thoroughly teach you about market research and identification, targeted marketing campaigns, lead generation, marketing budgeting, and targeted results with a supporting action plan to boost sales in response to market circumstances.

 This course prepares students to evaluate the ideal target audiences for the goods using the newest marketing techniques.
 Segmenting the market, determining which target markets are most suitable in the region, and assessing potential markets for continuous growth are some of the tactics this course will cover.

 Real Estate Law

 With a focus on business transactions, this course explores the legal facets of real estate financing.
-Acquisition, construction and permanent financing, as well as development and management issues are the key subjects covered, with a focus on the principles of real estate finance and development from a legal standpoint.
-It makes an effort to build skills for applying legal ideas in a real estate transactional context.
+Acquisition, construction, and permanent financing, as well as development and management issues, are the key subjects covered, with a focus on the principles of real estate finance and development from a legal standpoint.
+It tries to build skills for applying legal ideas in a real estate transactional context.